 Employees should be aware that Liberian work permits are tied to the employer.
 If they change jobs during their time in Liberia, they will need to obtain a new work permit.

 Expanding your company’s operations in Liberia should be an exciting time, not a stressful one.
-Let Globalization Partners manage the risks and the logistics so you can continue to manage your business.
-Contact us today to learn more about the advantages of our Global Expansion Platform™, a comprehensive solution for doing business in Liberia and beyond.
+Let Globalization Partners manage the risks and the logistics so you can continue to manage your company.
+Contact us today to learn more about the advantages of our solution, a comprehensive solution for doing business in Liberia and beyond.